 There is a sense of injustice we feel when these things happen and as the emotions rush through us, we want justice.
 It is unfair and we need to make it right somehow.
 How could they do that to me?
 And not even show remorse for it?
 I’ll show them, we say.
 But STOP, I know it hurts and they were indeed wrong, however there’s a better way.

 God does want to make it right; he wants to satisfy that need for justice, that’s his part.
 Our part is to forgive and wait.
 If we return evil for evil we make matters worse, and we will certainly reap more evil.
-Let’s calm down and let God handle it, and he won’t let us down.
+Let us remain calm and let God handle it; he won’t let us down.